Knowledge Graph Embeddings vs GNNs

 Multi-Hop Reasoning

-Shallow methods score triples in isolation — they cannot directly reason about multi-hop paths (e.g., “X is the sibling of Y’s parent” → X is an aunt/uncle of Y).
-GNNs propagate information over multiple hops, enabling implicit multi-hop reasoning.
+Shallow methods score each triple in isolation from a pair of looked-up vectors — they cannot directly reason over multi-hop paths (e.g. “X is the sibling of Y’s parent” therefore X is an aunt or uncle of Y).
+A \(K\)-layer GNN encoder propagates information over \(K\) hops before scoring, so multi-hop structure is baked into the embeddings it hands to the decoder.

 Summary